If you’re like most people, one of the first things you think of when you imagine drug addiction is cocaine.

 Finding the right program to meet your specific needs can be tough.
 And knowing what to ask when trying to decide on a facility can mean the difference between a clean and full recovery or a devastating relapse down the line.

 One of the most important aspects of choosing a cocaine addiction center is knowing what kind of programs the facility offers.
-The four main types of programs include detoxification, inpatient rehab, outpatient rehab, and intensive outpatient programs (IOPs).
+The two main types of programs include detoxification and rehabilitation.

 Medical Detoxification – Getting through withdrawals can be a grueling process, especially when it comes to the withdrawals of cocaine.
 And in many cases, if this stage of recovery isn’t handled properly, it can lead to serious health complications as well as a much higher risk of relapsing.